 - Exhibits knowledge of the elements related to recommended engine starting procedures.
-This shall include the use of an external power source, hand propping safety, and starting under various atmospheric conditions. - 2) Positions the aeroplane properly considering structures, surface conditions other aircraft, and the safety of nearby persons and property. - 3) Utilizes the appropriate checklist for starting procedure.
+This shall include the use of an external power source, and starting under various atmospheric conditions. - 2) Positions the aeroplane properly considering structures, surface conditions, other aircraft, and the safety of nearby persons and property. - 3) Utilizes the appropriate checklist for starting procedure.